Pediatric Extra-Esophageal Reflux Disease

-EERD is like gastroesophageal reflux disease but the symptoms appear outside the stomach and esophagus.
+Extra-esophageal reflux disease (EERD) is like gastroesophageal reflux disease (GERD) but the symptoms appear outside the stomach and esophagus.
 Patients with EERD often do not have spitting up, heartburn or other signs of reflux disease so the diagnosis can be difficult to make.

 Symptoms of EERD include cough, exacerbation of asthma, difficulty swallowing, sensation of a lump in the throat, hoarseness and even chronic nasal congestion.